European payments (SEPA)

 |Costs of intermediary banks||No costs||Possible costs|

-SEPA’s purpose is to create a homogeneous payment services market.
+SEPA’s purpose is to create a unified payment services market.
 In this market, consumers and entrepreneurs are able to make payments easily, quickly, safely and at the same cheap cost as in their countries-of-origin.
 SEPA impacts each payment in EUR within the European Union.
 In this way, it contributes to the creation of a homogeneous market for payment services.
-This is an area in which citizens, entrepreneurs and other economic entities are able to make, as well as receive, payments in EUR throughout Europe (internationally as well) according to the same simple rules, legal regulations and obligations, and regardless of citizenship status.
-The same is true of entrepreneurs.
+This is an area in which citizens, entrepreneurs and other economic entities are able to make, as well as receive, payments in EUR throughout Europe (internationally as well) with the same simple rules, legal regulations and obligations, and regardless of citizenship status.>